 Interest and Dividend Income - A significant portion of our interest and dividend income in both 2012 and 2011 relates to the distributions we received from The Amalgamated Sugar Company LLC.
-We recognized dividend income from the LLC of \$12.7 million in each of the first six months of 2011 and 2012.
+We recognized dividend income from the LLC of \$6.3 million in each of the third quarters of 2011 and 2012 and \$19.0 million in each of the first nine months of 2011 and 2012.

 Insurance Recoveries - Insurance recoveries relate to amounts NL received from certain of its former insurance carriers, and relate principally to the recovery of prior lead pigment and asbestos litigation defense costs incurred by NL.
-NL has agreements with certain former insurance carriers pursuant to which the carriers reimburse NL for a portion of its future lead pigment litigation defense costs, and one such carrier reimburses NL for a portion of its future asbestos litigation defense costs.
-We are not able to determine how much we will ultimately recover from these carriers for defense costs incurred by NL because of certain issues that arise regarding which defense costs qualify for reimbursement.
+NL has agreements with certain former insurance carriers pursuant to which the carriers reimburse NL for a portion of its future lead pigment litigation defense costs, and one such carrier reimburses NL for a portion of its future asbestos litigation defense costs incurred by will ultimately recover from these carriers for defense costs incurred by NL because of certain issues that arise regarding which defense costs qualify for reimbursement.
+Substantially all of the insurance recoveries we recognized in the third quarter of 2011 relate to a settlement we reached with one of our former insurance carriers in September 2011 in which they agreed to reimburse us for a portion of our past lead pigment litigation defense costs.